Diversity, Equity, Community Engagement Fellowship

 Overview and History

-The Diversity, Equity, and Community Engagement Fellowship is based on the foundation of the Community-Based Learning and Research Faculty and Staff Fellowship peer learning model.
+The Diversity, Equity, and Community Engagement (DECE) Fellowship is based on the foundation of the Community-Based Learning and Research Faculty and Staff Fellowship peer learning model.
 The CBLR Fellowship ran for 12 years at UW Bothell, continually morphing and adapting based on faculty and staff feedback.
 In 2019, the Fellowship shifted towards greater alignment with diversity and equity, encompassing both the values of the UW Bothell’s commitment to inclusion and diversity and community engagement.
-2020–21 is the second year for the Diversity, Equity, and Community Engagement Fellowship.
-View continuing 2020-21 DECE Fellows.
+2021-22 is the third year for the Diversity, Equity, and Community Engagement Fellowship.

-The Fellowship will be co-led by Kara Adams, Director of Community Engagement, and Raissa DeSmet, Associate Teaching Professor and Chair of IAS Diversity Committee.
+The Fellowship will be co-led by Kara Adams, Director of Community Engagement, and Raissa DeSmet, IAS Associate Teaching Professor.

 The purpose of the Fellowship is to 1) build a language in which diversity, equity, and community engagement are integrated, and 2) increase the amount and quality of Diversity (“D”) and community-engaged learning (“CEL”) course offerings at UW Bothell.